hutamatr/hackintosh-opencore-asus-x550jx/README.md

 # Asus-X550JX-Hackintosh
  Asus-X550JX-Hackintosh EFI Opencore

 This repository is about hackintosh on **Asus-X550JX**.
-For now, almost all hardware works perfectly, except bluetooth.
-It's ready for daily usage and I will continue to follow the updates of OpenCore and macOS.
+For now, almost all hardware works perfectly, but bluetooth can't be turned off.
+It's ready for daily usage and I will continue to follow the updates of OpenCore.

 Highly recommended reading the whole [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) before you start.